marginalhours/pytest-involve/README.rst

 `pytest-invert` is a `pytest` plugin for running only tests which cover a given file or set of files.
 It's called `pytest-invert` because this inverts the normal order of things:
 Usually the test set to run is specified and coverage collected based on that set.
+When `pytest-invert` is used, instead you specify the file(s) you want to cover, and test files are selected based on whether they import from those file(s) or not.

+TODO: Specify a member or function using the standard :: syntax (this will potentially only work for top-level members).
+Also, improve test coverage by a _lot_.

 ----